-- Have to act upon it: Numbers are “red” and outside of their thresholds <Action needed immediately>
+- Have to act upon it: Numbers are “red” and outside their thresholds. <Action needed immediately>

-What are the business benefits of acting upon this information?
+What are the business benefits of acting on this information?

-Benefits of the above action framework can fall under 3 common buckets:
+Benefits of the above action framework can fall under three common buckets:

 - Reduce cost of operations